Active Capital Projects

 18126 Atlantic Boulevard

-The City has secured an agreement with a contractor that will manage the safe demolition of the Le Richieliu building, pending approvals from the Department of Environmental Resources Management and permits from the City.
-The expectation for the space is that it will be converted into a small park to serve as an extension of Pelican Community Park.
-As of now, the major work is scheduled to start in the summer of 2024.
+The demolition of the Le Richieliu building was completed in July 2024.
+The expectation for the space is that it will be converted into a small green space and will eventually serve as an extension of Pelican Community Park.

 Intracoastal Sports Park